-Pupils are responsible for using the school IT systems in accordance with the Acceptable Use Policy, and for letting staff know if they see IT systems being misused.
-If pupils are accessing their email accounts (both e.lyceum and lyceum.co.uk), this should only be used for school related tasks such as projects and homework.
+Pupils are responsible for using the school IT systems in accordance with the Acceptable Use

+Policy, and for letting staff know if they see IT systems being misused.

 6. Parents and carers

 The Lyceum School believes that it is essential for parents to be fully involved with promoting e-safety both in and outside of school.
 The school will always contact parents if it has any concerns about pupils' behaviour in this area and likewise it hopes that parents will feel able to share any concerns with the school.
 Suggested links are available on The Lyceum website to provide information for parents.
 Parents and carers are responsible for endorsing the school's Acceptable Use Policy.